Hiking

-Hiking is a long, vigorous walk, usually on trails or footpaths in the countryside.
+A hike is a long, vigorous walk, usually on trails or footpaths in the countryside.
 Walking for pleasure developed in Europe during the eighteenth century.
-Religious pilgrimages have existed much longer but they involve walking long distances for a spiritual purpose associated with specific religions.
+Long hikes as part of a religious pilgrimage have existed for a much longer time.

 "Hiking" is the preferred term in Canada and the United States; the term "walking" is used in these regions for shorter, particularly urban walks.
-In the United Kingdom and the Republic of Ireland, the word "walking" describes all forms of walking, whether it is a walk in the park or backpacking in the Alps.
+In the United Kingdom and Ireland, the word "walking" describes all forms of walking, whether it is a walk in the park or backpacking in the Alps.
 The word hiking is also often used in the UK, along with rambling, hillwalking, and fell walking (a term mostly used for hillwalking in northern England).
-The term bushwalking is endemic to Australia, having been adopted by the Sydney Bush Walkers club in 1927.
+The term bushwalking is endemic to Australia, having been adopted by the Sydney Bush Walkers Club in 1927.
 In New Zealand a long, vigorous walk or hike is called tramping.
 It is a popular activity with numerous hiking organizations worldwide, and studies suggest that all forms of walking have health benefits.

 Related terms

-In the United States, Canada, the Republic of Ireland, and the United Kingdom, hiking means walking outdoors on a trail, or off trail, for recreational purposes.
+In the United States, Canada, Ireland, and the United Kingdom, hiking means walking outdoors on a trail, or off trail, for recreational purposes.
 A day hike refers to a hike that can be completed in a single day.
 However, in the United Kingdom, the word walking is also used, as well as rambling, while walking in mountainous areas is called hillwalking.
 In Northern England, Including the Lake District and Yorkshire Dales, fell walking describes hill or mountain walks, as fell is the common word for both features there.

 Hiking sometimes involves bushwhacking and is sometimes referred to as such.
 This specifically refers to difficult walking through dense forest, undergrowth, or bushes where forward progress requires pushing vegetation aside.
 In extreme cases of bushwhacking, where the vegetation is so dense that human passage is impeded, a machete is used to clear a pathway.
 The Australian term bushwalking refers to both on and off-trail hiking.
 Common terms for hiking used by New Zealanders are tramping (particularly for overnight and longer trips), walking or bushwalking.
 Trekking is the preferred word used to describe multi-day hiking in the mountainous regions of India, Pakistan, Nepal, North America, South America, Iran, and the highlands of East Africa.
 Hiking a long-distance trail from end-to-end is also referred to as trekking and as thru-hiking in some places.
 In North America, multi-day hikes, usually with camping, are referred to as backpacking.